-The Rock Pigeons (Columba livia) are also known as feral or domestic pigeon.
+Rock Pigeons (Columba livia) are also known as feral or domestic pigeon.

 Previously they were called Rock Dove until the British Ornithologists’ Union and the American Ornithologists’ Union changed its current official English name.

 Feral birds are common in urban parks and neighborhoods, around farms, under highway or railroad bridges.
-They are often seen in larger flocks and crowd streets and public squares walking on the ground and pecking for food (usually discarded food items or birdseed offered by humans).
+They are often seen in larger flocks and crowded streets and public squares walking on the ground and pecking for food (usually discarded food items or birdseed offered by humans).

 They often gather in flocks.
 When spooked, the flock may suddenly fly into the air and circle several times before coming down again.

 Their life span is 3 – 5 years in the wild; and up to 15 years in captivity.
 Some longer-lived specimens have been reported.